How cults recruit and indoctrinate their members

 - "What have you got to lose?
 Isn't it worth [$x or y action] to find out whether this can really change your life?"

-less likely to argue, because you'd feel like you'd be arguing
+future, you'll be less likely to argue, because you'd feel like

-with yourself.
-Once you say what you feel out loud, that
+you'd be arguing with yourself.
+Once you say what you feel out

-becomes part of your identity.
-Unfortunately, that means
+loud, that becomes part of your identity.
+Unfortunately, that

-you've taken the first big step into identifying with the cult.
+means you've taken the first big step into identifying with the

 5. Shutting down your dissent by threatening to withhold the prize

-like devote more of your time to the group, start recruiting for
+devote more of your time to the group, start recruiting for them,

-them, pay for expensive programs or study materials, or adopt
+pay for expensive programs or study materials, or adopt more extreme

-But the cultists are ready for that.
-When you show any
+leaders are ready for that.
+When you show any resistance, they

 Student: Yes.